 The Gynaeoncology Service offers a comprehensive diagnostic, treatment and management service for women with precancerous and cancerous gynaecological conditions.

-Gynaecological cancers, precancerous gynaecological conditions, gestational trophoblastic disease (hydatidiform mole)
+Gynaecological cancers, precancerous gynaecological conditions, risk reduction, gestational trophoblastic disease (hydatidiform mole)

-All women with a known or suspected gynaecological cancer or precancerous condition can be referred by a GP or specialist doctor.
+All women or at risk of; or with a known, suspected, gynaecological cancer or precancerous condition can be referred by a GP or specialist doctor.

 New Patient Clinic

 Post Operative Review Clinic

 A patient who presents with symptoms suggesting gynaecological cancer should be referred to a team specialising in the management of gynaecological cancer

 Cervix: Lesion suspicious of cancer on cervix or vagina on speculum examination

 Uterine: Diagnosis of endometrial cancer or atypical hyperplasia of the endometrium